nandac/letterloom/src/lib.typ

     it
   }

-  // Sender's name, address, and date block at top right align(from-alignment, block[
+  // Sender's name, address, and date block align(from-alignment, block[
     #set align(left)
     #from.name